AlexandreGazagnes/Unilasalle-Public-Resources/4a-data-analysis/00-session/00-01-Course.md

 Examples:
 - User database: someone listed as 198 years old?
 - Many users 1750m tall?
-(Maybe data is in cm?)
+(Maybe data is in cm, in mm?)
 - dataset with 95% of missing values?

 ---